-Yesterday, I had a wonderful experience at a national conference of history teachers.
-It actually helped me to clarify my own position, and explain to others why speaking too much of democracy might become dangerous.
+Yesterday, I had a wonderful time at a national conference of history teachers.
+It actually helped me to clarify my own position, and explain why speaking less about democracy (and more about other moral and political values) would be more fortunate in the present situation.

 What is the problem with speaking too much of democracy?